 Every year since 1933, New York's Radio City Music Hall has presented its annual Christmas Spectacular – a musical stage show and Christmas tradition starring the Radio City Rockettes

 Featuring extravagant sets and many costume changes – more than 1,300 outfits appear on stage in the 90 minute show – the all-singing, all-dancing extravaganza is seen by more than a million people each year.
 This year’s run opens a week from today, on Friday 8 November.

-An essential New York family Christmas experience, this year’s show – The Rockette’s Magical Journey – runs until the new year and includes old favourite scenes The Parade of the Wooden Soldiers and The Living Nativity which have appeared since the inaugural year, along with new special effects and musical numbers and a new 3DLIVE scene.
-The show’s story this year centres around the Rockettes’ mission through the Northern Forest to find the castle of the ‘Humbug King’ who has stolen all the toys from Santa Claus’ workshop.
+An essential New York family Christmas experience, this year’s show will run until the new year and includes old favourite scenes The Parade of the Wooden Soldiers and The Living Nativity which have appeared since the inaugural year, along with new scenes and musical numbers enhanced by the use of 21st-century technology, including drones, immersive 3DLive effects and a gigantic LED backdrop.

 Every year, thousands of hopefuls across the country audition to become a part of this glamorous lineup.
 In order to be considered, they’ll need to prove their proficiency in ballet, tap, jazz and, of course, those famous leg kicks.